-So what is the LHANC Inc...?
-We are a living history home for the family…
+So, who is the LHANC Inc...?
+We are a living history home for the entire family…

-Most of our members live in the southern Piedmont region of North Carolina, we also have members in Raleigh and Wadesboro areas of North Carolina and as far away as Maryland.
-We participate in historical events and battle re-enactments in North and South Carolina, Virginia, Pennsylvania and Georgia.
-We have several membership dinner meetings near Concord, N.C. each year.
-At these meetings, we vote on our re-enactment schedule, elect our staff and make other routine organizational decisions.
-We have an annual Christmas party, summer cookout and work in a historical field trip when we can.
+Most of our members live in the southern Piedmont region of North Carolina.
+We also have members in Raleigh and Wadesboro areas of North Carolina and as far away as Maryland.
+We participate in historical events and battle re-enactments from North Carolina, South Carolina, Virginia, Pennsylvania and Georgia.
+We have a membership meeting once a year where, we vote on our re-enactment schedule, elect our staff and make other routine organizational decisions.
+We also plan other activities such as our annual Christmas party, summer cookout and work in a historical field trip when we can.

-We generally participate at one or two events each month so our membership can chose those that best fit their schedules.
+We generally participate at one or two events every month or two so our membership can choose those events that best fit their schedules.
 Our events include weekend battle re-enactments, living history programs at local museums, school programs, memorial services and monument dedications.
 Our living history programs educate the public and raise funds for Civil War history preservation projects.
-We ask that our members participate in at least three weekend battle re-enactments each year in addition to our meetings.
+We ask that our members participate at a minimum in three weekend battle re-enactments each year.

 Our military organization, Company "K", 30th North Carolina Troops, has been active in the re-enactment community since 1985.
 We are a charter member of the 1st North Carolina Battalion and affiliated with the largest Civil War re-enactment group in the nation: the Army of Northern Virginia.
-Because some re-enactment events require groups to occasionally portray both sides, the 30th NCT participates as 38th Pennsylvania Volunteer Infantry two or three times per year.
-As dedicated historians, we feel that the service of all Civil War soldiers, Union and Confederate, should be recognized and honored.
+Because some re-enactment events require units to occasionally portray both sides, the 30th NCT participates as 9th Pennsylvania Reserve Infantry two or three times per year.
+As living historians, we feel that the service of all-American Civil War Soldiers, Union and Confederate, should be recognized and honored.
 We are first and foremost a North Carolina Confederate infantry organization.
-Participation as Union infantry is optional for our members

-For younger children and ladies, our Colonel Francis Marion Parker Civilian Alliance provides an opportunity to learn and teach various aspects of Victorian life and Southern civilian life during the Civil War.
+For younger children, men and ladies, our Colonel Francis Marion Parker Civilian Alliance provides an opportunity to learn and teach various aspects of Victorian life and Southern civilian life during the Civil War.
 This participation allows family and friends of our military members to share in the hobby.
 The Civilian Alliance serves in a supporting role for the military company.
-We encourage families and Civilian Alliance members to camp with us and participate in all of our programs.

 Please click on the link below, fill out the questioner and let us know a bit about you